Universal Remote for Samsung TV: The Ultimate Guide

 • Backlighting: Essential for late-night viewing without fumbling in the dark.

-• Dedicated Streaming Buttons: Quick access to Netflix, Hulu, YouTube, or Prime Video can save you navigation time.
+• Dedicated Streaming Buttons: Quick access to Netflix, Hulu, YouTube, or Prime Video can save navigation time.

 • Ergonomic Design: A remote that feels comfortable in your hand and has logically placed buttons enhances the user experience.